YahooArchive/mojito/docs/dev_guide/intro/mojito_conventions.rst

 that fuses together JavaScript, Node.js, PhantomJS, and Selenium.

 Mojito does not have any formal conventions for using Arrow.
-We recommend that you read the `Arrow documentation <>`_ and the wiki `Mojito Framework's Unit and Functional Tests <https://github.com/yahoo/mojito/wiki/Mojito-Framework's-Unit-and-Functional-Tests>`_ to see some examples.
+We recommend that you read the `Arrow documentation <https://github.com/yahoo/arrow/tree/master/docs>`_ and the wiki `Mojito Framework's Unit and Functional Tests <https://github.com/yahoo/mojito/wiki/Mojito-Framework's-Unit-and-Functional-Tests>`_ for examples.

+.. _mojito_conventions-mojits:

 Mojits
 ======

+.. _conventions_mojits-instances:

 Mojit Instances
 ---------------